+Research needs

 Needs to be trialled in a range of fisheries and areas to demonstrate efficacy.

 2.5.
 Warp boom

+ACAP advice

 Insufficient evidence.
 Not recommended as a mitigation measure at this time.

+Commented [A37]: Added for consistency

+Formatted: Font: Not Bold

+Commented [A38]: Added for consistency

+ACAP Summary Advice for Reducing the Impact of Pelagic and Demersal Trawl Fisheries on Seabirds

+Scientific evidence for effectiveness in trawl fisheries

-A boom with streamers extending to the water forward of the stern and warps can divert birds feeding on offal away from the warps, however Melvin et al. (2010) did not identify a statistically significant reduction is seabird interactions with the warp.
+Insufficient evidence.
+Not recommended as a mitigation measure at this time.
+A boom with streamers extending to the water forward of the stern and warps can divert birds feeding on offal away from the warps, however, Melvin et al. (2010) did not identify a statistically significant reduction is seabird interactions with the warp.

+Notes and Caveats

+None.